This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic

-- Rent Relief grants, that provide rent relief payments of up to $3,000 (Victoria), $2,000 (Western Australia) and $2000 (Tasmania) to help tenants experiencing rental hardship due to COVID 19 are available..
+- Depending on what State or Territory you live in you may be eligible for other assistance such as Rent Relief grants are available in some states.
 Check your State or Territory Government websites below for specific details and further announcements.

 If you are not affected by the pandemic but need information on rent, check out our general information on rent.

 Check out the changes for your State or Territory online

 The table below shows how each State and Territory is (or is not):

 To check on additional protections and assistance do check out the links for more information.